Surfaces and Coatings

-Coating thickness comparison between Advil (left) and a generic competitor (right)
+Coating thickness comparison between a brand name drug product (left) and a generic competitor (right)

-The coating surrounding the Advil tablet is approximately 360 µm thick while the generic tablet is about 25 µm.
+The coating surrounding the brand name tablet is approximately 360 µm thick while the private label tablet is about 25 µm.
 This discrepancy can have significant impact on the time release properties of the API.